 - Integrate internet safety into your school’s ICT curriculum, which can also be embedded in PSHE and SRE

-Free online training is available here.
+Free online training from the Home Office is available.

-Further information on the training is available here.
+Further information on available training.